-Default value: /opt/rav.
+Default value: /opt/rav for Linux, Solaris and MacOS X, /usr/local for BSDs.

 Note1: Please note that the update procedure will return an error message in case this folder does not exist or the user does not have writing privileges in this folder.